demisto/content/Packs/CrowdStrikeFalconX/Integrations/CrowdStrikeFalconX/README.md

 Use the CrowdStrike Falcon X integration to submit files, file hashes, URLs, and FTPs for sandbox analysis, and to retrieve reports.
-This integration was integrated and tested with version xx of CrowdStrike Falcon X
+This integration was integrated and tested with version 2 of CrowdStrike Falcon X

 ## Configure CrowdStrike Falcon X on Cortex XSOAR